 Mehera Shaw supports the Meher Road Foundation, whose products include a micro-enterprise skills training program for women that promotes environmental consciousness through upcycling.
 Any leftover materials from our production are donated to this Foundation.

 A range of women who span appearances, ages, and builds model our clothing.
 We never photoshop bodies or create imagery of women that is not an authentic likeness.
 Our models include both professional models and women who work in other areas.
 All of our models are inspiring women who live our values in diverse ways.
-We work with anti-trafficking advocate and photographer Mark Story and environmental leader and photographer Verena Radulovic on our photography and our digital editing is done by Pixelz.
+We have partnered with with environmental leader Verena Radulovic, anti-trafficking advocate Mark Story, and the Diversity is Beauty Project on our photography and our digital editing is done by Pixelz.

 Our clothing is shipped to you using minimalist, recycled made in America packaging from EcoEnclose and we use carbon offsets whenever possible.
 We print our hang tags and clothing inserts on recycled paper at Indie Printing in downtown Los Angeles, which is close to both our factory and fulfillment location.